 How to Adopt A Child in the State of Washington

 The process will vary depending on the type of adoption case.
 But in every case, prospective parents must take a number of steps in order to finalize the adoption of a child.
 One of the steps that must be completed before the adoption can be finalized is the home study.

 During the home study, a social worker will investigate the prospective parents’ home environment, family life, financial resources, and lifestyle to determine if they are capable of caring for an adopted child.
 At the end of the study, the social worker will prepare a report that includes their opinion on whether or not the adoption should be approved.
 Completing this home study is one of the biggest hurdles that prospective parents must overcome to finalize their adoption.

-Can An Adoption in Kennewick Be Finalized Without Parental Consent?
+Can An Adoption in Tri-Cities Be Finalized Without Parental Consent?